Precise Object and Effect Removal with Adaptive Target-Aware Attention

 where $[\cdot]$ denotes indexing operator, and $\mathbf{A}[M_{fg}]$ refers to the attention values within the foreground regions specified by the mask $M_{fg}$.

-{\bf Attention-Guided Fusion.} Interestingly, we observe that applying Object-Effect Attention not only improves ObjectClear’s precision in object removal, but also produces attention maps that accurately capture both the object and its effects.
-Based on this observation, we propose Attention-Guided Fusion strategy that utilizes attention maps during inference to seamlessly combine the generated result with the original image.
+{\bf Attention-Guided Fusion.} Interestingly, we observe that applying Adaptive Target-Aware Attention not only improves ObjectClear’s precision in object removal, but also produces attention maps that accurately capture both the object and its effects.
+Based on this observation, we propose an Attention-Guided Fusion strategy that leverages the predicted attention maps during inference to seamlessly blend the generated result with the original image.
 Specifically, we extract the first-layer cross-attention map corresponding to the object embedding during inference.
-This attention map is then upsampled to match the spatial resolution of the original image, forming a soft estimate of the object-effect region.
-To enhance the spatial smoothness and avoid hard edges, we apply a Gaussian blur to the upsampled attention map, producing a softened object-effect mask.
-This blurred mask is then used to blend the generated image with the original input via a copy-and-paste operation, where pixels within the object-effect region are taken from the generated result, and the rest are preserved from the original image.
-This strategy significantly reduces undesired background changes caused by the diffusion process and VAE reconstruction, while preserving high-fidelity object removal.
+This attention map is then upsampled to match the resolution of the original image, forming a soft estimate of the object-effect region.
+To avoid edge artifacts during blending, we apply a Gaussian blur to the upsampled attention map, producing a soft-edged object-effect mask.
+This mask is then used in an alpha-blending operation to fuse the generated image with the original input.
+This strategy significantly reduces undesired background changes introduced by the diffusion denoising process and VAE reconstruction, achieving high-fidelity object removal.